-Despite this, organizations face a conundrum when seeking to migrate to the cloud.
-Although the cloud has proven its value, going all-in on the cloud right off the gate isn’t the solution.
-There are many things to consider when seeking a solution that allows you to maximize the benefits of public clouds, private clouds, and on-premise infrastructure.
+Although the cloud has proven its value, going all-in on the cloud isn’t the perfect solution for every company.
+There are many things to consider when seeking a way to go remote while maintaining your current company culture.

 What is a hybrid cloud?

-A hybrid cloud combines the benefits of a private cloud and the benefits of a public cloud.
-A comprehensive hybrid cloud strategy also includes on-premise infrastructure.
-The private cloud, on-premise infrastructure, and public cloud are tightly interconnected and managed as one entity with a hybrid cloud strategy.
+The private cloud, on-premise infrastructure, and public cloud are all tightly interconnected and managed as one entity with a hybrid cloud strategy.
 Application programming interfaces (APIs), Virtual Private Networks (VPNs), and Wide Area Networks (WANs) play crucial roles in connecting everything and allowing hybrid clouds to work.

 Unique challenge for enterprises with remote loacations